 All applicants must have at least one year of clinical training (PGY-1) in an ACGME-approved training program.
-Certification or board eligibility in a primary care specialty is preferred but not required and absence of it should not discourage anyone from applying.
+Everyone is encouraged to apply regardless of primary board certification.
 Graduates of foreign medical schools must have current ECFMG certification.
+Military funded applicants are encouraged to apply.

 Many of our trainees have prior experience in a variety of settings, including the U.S. military.
 Successful applicants to our program have demonstrated commitment to public health and the field of occupational and environmental medicine.